 Drinking plenty of water is one of the best ways to replenish the body fluids lost due to dehydration.
 In addition to that and any medicine that the doctor has prescribed, you can try these home and herbal remedies for re-hydrating the child.

-If electrolyte powder is not handy, you can make your own oral fluid replacement solution.
+If ORS is not handy, you can make your own oral fluid replacement solution.
 Here is how: